 The issue that we’re going to address in our blog today is closely related to one’s followers on Instagram.
 We’re going to discuss a peculiar problem wherein a user isn’t able to see the updated list of their followers due to some issue.

-Below, we’ll explore all possible reasons why new followers not showing up on Instagram and how you can solve each of them.
+Below, we’ll explore all possible reasons why my followers are not showing on Instagram and why can’t i see all of someone’s followers on Instagram.

 Here you will also find an answer to “My Instagram account is getting new followers daily but are not showing on my profile.
 The count appears to be stuck at a number.
 Why is that?“